 - Situational disabilities – this can range from users trying to view a cell phone or laptop screen in the sunshine to a user who is in a loud construction zone and unable to hear videos.

 - Temporary disabilities – someone who suffers from a head, hearing or eye injury or who suffers from something like a broken arm, may temporarily need alternative ways to access your web information while they are recovering.

 - Heavy stress or low concentration – users are sometimes under heavy stress and not able to concentrate on every detail of information your website provides.
 They benefit from sites that are easy to use and navigate.

 You should want your website to allow as many users as possible to have equal access to your information.
 The number of people who will benefit from being able to use your website in an accessible way is only going to increase.
 People are now living longer and technology advancements are allowing websites to be found easier and on more devices for people of all ages.
 Make sure that you are as accessible to ALL of your users as you can be.

 Talk to your Account Director today to learn more about what an accessibility audit consists of and to schedule one for your website.

 Learn more about AccessibilityWatch for an upcoming class on Accessibility

-LATEST ACCESSIBILITY UPDATE (February 2018): As of December 26, 2017, proposed updates to ADA regulations were officially withdrawn by the DOJ.
-This means that for now, there is no set date to enforcing that the WCAG 2.0 Guidelines be turned into a testable set of requirements.
+LATEST ACCESSIBILITY UPDATE (January 2020): Due to the proposed updates to ADA regulations being officially withdrawn by the DOJ, there is no set date to enforcing that the WCAG 2.1 Guidelines be turned into a testable set of requirements.
 However, if your business provides a “place of public accommodation”, it will be required to be made accessible to all people sooner or later.
 It is best to start the process now, before there are legal requirements and deadlines.
 Learn more about US accessibility policies.